LODSContent/DP-060T00A-Migrating-your-Database-to-Cosmos-DB/Labs/Lab 2 - Migrate MongoDB Workloads to Cosmos DB.md

 ## Exercise 1: Setup

-In the first exercise, you'll create the MongoDB database for holding the data captured from the temperature devices.
+In the first exercise, you'll create the MongoDB database for holding the data captured from temperature devices that your company manufactures.

 ### Task 1: Create a Resource Group and Virtual Network